gtamas/aspose-php/README.md

 ##  7. <a name='php-stubs'></a>PHP stubs

 You can find stub files in ./stubs.
 These can be used to make intellisense work in IDEs like PHPStorm.
+Please note that the generated stubs contain only the namespaces, methods and classes and some info about the arguments.
+This will make intellisense work, however, there is no detailed usage info like PHPDocs.
+This is because of PHP-CPP limitations.

+If you want more detailed info, see `plugin/aspose/aspose.php`, which is an annotated stub file, but it has to be updated manually.
+See below for install instructions.

 If you wanna build these files, install the stub generator: